ethack/docker-vpn/Readme.md

 ### OpenConnect Profile

 OpenConnect offers an additional interactive command `openconnect_new_profile` which will guide you through a creation of a configuration profile.
 Once created, the profile is saved in `~/.vpn/NAME.profile` and `~/.vpn/NAME.secret`.
 To connect using a profile you can simply use `openconnect NAME` and the VPN connection will be established without any interaction.
-Currently the following options are supported:
+Currently, the following options are supported:

 - Hostname & optional port
 - Username authentication